 - The department(s) funding the software is responsible for any reporting requirements (e.g., Ansys requires an annual usage report).
 CLAS Technology Services will handle any reporting requirements of academic software usage if required.

 - The software must not conflict with existing applications or underlying operations of the host operating system.

 - Software license agreement must be approved using the Software Review process.

-If a purchased package does not meet these guidelines, it will not install it on the network
+If a purchased package does not meet these guidelines, we will not install it on the network

 Annual software maintenance contracts must continue to be funded by the departments during the notification period.

 Software that remains on the removal list following the one-year notification period will be removed from lab, classroom, and other public workstations prior to the start of fall classes.
 In addition, we cannot support retired software that remains on individual faculty or research machines.
 It is especially likely that new OS loads will render retired software inoperable.

 CLAS Linux will patch the OS during our normally agreed upon patch window.
 An automated email will be mailed to the users that are logged into the system if a reboot is needed for patching.
 CLAS Linux recommends writing long running jobs to be checkpointable if at all possible to minimize reboot interruption.